 How to change the mindset

 The motivation to sell does not come from a product’s strength to convert, but from a salesperson’s abilities to complete any sales transaction.
 The intensity of competition in a market should also not be a subject of discouragement, but a motivation to develop new strategies to defuse threats of competition.
 Personal attributes involve factors like how you respond as a person to given situations.
 The reference goes directly to innate behaviors (strength and weakness) conditioned to suit various situations and circumstances as a condition for success.
-Let me illustrate the above arguments in detail for a clear understanding:

 Therefore, as long as there are no considerable efforts to bring about improvement, the subject will stay stagnant in this state of mind.
 Again, if the mindset remains static, then change in terms of performance will remain static too.